understanding-astro/understanding-astro-book/README.md

 > Welcome to Understanding Astro!

-This book is the ultimate guide to Astro.
-It represents months of work digging into Astro and conveying that to you in a practical and easy to understand fashion.
+This book is the ultimate guide to Astro, the next-gen web framework designed for speed 🚀

+Understanding Astro is the result of spending months digging into Astro and conveying the results in a practical and easy to understand fashion.

 If you want to understand Astro, you've come to the right source.